 What is Polyurethane and What are Its Architectural Benefits?

-Traditional materials such as wood, concrete, and steel come to mind when we think about architecture and construction.
+Traditional materials such as wood, concrete, and steel come to mind when we think about architecture, construction & fiberglass columns.
 However, newer innovations in science had led to a wide variety of new materials being created for use in architecture and other applications.
 One material that is rapidly gaining popularity is polyurethane.
 This amazing plastic polymer is notable for its amazing properties, offering a combination of high durability, versatility, and strength that few other materials can match.
 In this article, we will be educating you on what is polyurethane and what are its architectural benefits.

 What is Polyurethane?